-Recently I decoded Mark 3:7-12 together with Matthew 8:18 as describing the Tarichaean episode of the war against the Romans in 67 CE.
-I thought that both fragments were the only ones to tell the story of this episode of the war, but after rereading Mark chapter 4 I have changed my opinion.
-On close inspection the story of the stilling of the storm in Mark 4:35-41 (parallels in Matthew 8:23-27 and Luke 8:22-25) seems to provide additional information on the battle of Tarichaeae.
+Recently, I decoded Mark 3:7-12 and Matthew 8:18 to be describing the Tarichaean episode of the war against the Romans in 67 CE.
+I believed these fragments to be the only ones that told the story of this episode of the war, but after rereading Mark chapter 4, I have changed my opinion.
+Upon close inspection, the story of the stilling of the storm in Mark 4:35-41 (parallels in Matthew 8:23-27 and Luke 8:22-25) seems to provide additional information on the battle of Tarichaeae.

-The Nestle-Aland translation of this pericope in Mark goes as follows (my subdivision):
+The Nestle-Aland translation of this pericope in Mark reads as follows (my subdivision):

 (35) On that day, when evening had come, he said to them, “Let us go across to the other side.”

 (36) And leaving the crowd, they took him with them in the boat, just as he was.
 And other boats were with him.